Knowledgeable DUI Defense Attorney in Monterey and Hollister Protects Your Rights

 California law defines driving under the influence as operating a motor vehicle with a blood alcohol concentration of .08 percent or higher.
 For drivers under 21 years of age, the “zero tolerance” legal limit is .01 percent.

-- Lose their licenses for up to six months
+- License suspension for up to six months.

 Second-time offenders face the following: